christopher-ga/quizzy/README.md

     flask run
     ```

-    Though it is reccommended to use python3 wsgi.py as this will be used in production
+    Though it is recommended to use python3 wsgi.py as this will be used in production

 ## Notes over structure